-- 200. The EMP is necessary on the grounds that it will manage the environment by offsetting the negative impacts with possible mitigation measures and enhancing the positive impacts within the allocated fund from the project.
-Thus, the main objectives of the EMP for the construction of the cyclone shelter subproject are: - (i) Define the responsibilities of the project proponents in accordance with the three project phases (design, construction and operation);
+208. The EMP is necessary on the grounds that it will manage the environment by offsetting the negative impacts with possible mitigation measures and enhancing the positive impacts within the allocated fund from the project.
+Thus, the main objectives of the EMP are:

-- (ii) Facilitate the implementation of the mitigation measures by providing the technical details of each project impact, and proposing an implementation schedule of the proposed mitigation measures; - (iii) Define a monitoring mechanism and identify monitoring parameters to ensure that all proposed mitigation measures are completely and effectively implemented; - (iv) Identify training requirements at various levels and provide a plan for the implementation of training sessions; - (v) Identify the resources required to implement the EMP and outline corresponding financing arrangements; and providing a cost estimate for all proposed EMP actions - 201.
+- Define the responsibilities of the project proponents in accordance with the three project phases (design, construction and operation); - Facilitate the implementation of the mitigation measures by providing the technical details of each project impact, and proposing an implementation schedule of the proposed mitigation measures; - Define a monitoring mechanism and identify monitoring parameters to ensure that all proposed mitigation measures are completely and effectively implemented; - Identify training requirements at various levels and provide a plan for the implementation of training sessions; - 209.
 The Environmental Management Plan (EMP) is presented in Table 14.
 This summarizes the potential environmental impacts, mitigation measures, responsible entity for implementation and monitoring, and cost of implementation.